lxiongZ/ERRalpha-Predictor/README.md

 You can look at the examples in `ensemble_models`：for binders, antagonists, and agonists, ERRα-Predictor was used to predict them respectively.

 ## Usage:
-If you want to use ERRα-Predictor, After configuring the required Python environment and downloading the [mol2vec](https://github.com/samoturk/mol2vec/blob/master/examples/models/model_300dim.pkl) pkl file, it is recommended that you enter the `streamlit` for local web deployment.
+If you want to use ERRα-Predictor, after configuring the required Python environment and downloading the [mol2vec](https://github.com/samoturk/mol2vec/blob/master/examples/models/model_300dim.pkl) pkl file, it is recommended that you enter the `streamlit` for local web deployment.

 Use the command: